INK-USC/STIM/README.md

 # Diagnosing Memorization in Chain-of-Thought Reasoning, One Token at a Time
-This repository contains code for paper "Diagnosing Memorization in Chain-of-Thought Reasoning, One Token at a Time"
+This repository contains code and data for paper "Diagnosing Memorization in Chain-of-Thought Reasoning, One Token at a Time"

 ## Quick Links
 - [Introduction](#introduction)